boxofyellow/do-while-not-queued/README.md

 ![.github/workflows/main.yml](https://github.com/boxofyellow/do-while-not-queued/workflows/.github/workflows/main.yml/badge.svg)

 # do-while-not-queued
-This action allows repetitively execute the specified command until the specified action is queued.
-This can be handy in building a reliability run were you want run the same part of a work flow many times.
+This action allows repetitively executing the specified command until the specified action is queued.
+This can be handy in building a reliability run were you want to run the same part of a work flow many times.

-You can think of this as operating with the follow pseudocode
+You can think of this as operating with the following pseudocode

 ```
 count = 0